-Taylor Swift Shocks Fans With VMA Speech: ‘You Are the Only Reason the Industry Cares About Anything I Do’
+Taylor Swift Thanks Fans In VMA Speech: ‘You Are The Only Reason That The Industry Cares About Anything I Do’

 — MTV (@MTV) August 31, 2020

-“You are the only reason why the industry cares about anything that I do,” she said in the clip.
-“And everything that you guys have done with Folklore this summer, I’m just so blown away and taken aback by your generosity to me.
+“You are the only reason why the industry cares about anything that I do,” she said in the above clip.
+“And everything that you guys have done with ‘Folklore’ this summer, I’m just so blown away and taken aback by your generosity to me.
 So thank you for everything.
 I hope I get to see you soon.”

-She also revealed that this particular video was an industry-voted award, so she thanked everyone in the industry who voted.
+She also revealed that this particular video was an industry-voted award, so she thanked everyone in the industry as well.

-Taylor then noted that to transform her into a man for the clip, she spent four to six hours every day in the makeup chair.
+Taylor then noted that to transform into a man for the video, she spent four to six hours every day in the makeup chair.

-The singer and songwriter stepped behind the camera once again for her latest music film, “Cardigan” reported Us Weekly.
+The singer and songwriter stepped behind the camera once again for her latest music film, “Cardigan,” reported Us Weekly.

 Taylor noted in an Instagram share that can be seen here that she poured all of her whims, dreams, fears, and musings into the recording of her eighth studio album, which was largely made in isolation.
 She continued that the tunes reflected her feelings regarding the current state of the world, and reminded her that nothing is guaranteed.

-She also relayed in a separate share seen here that picking up a pen was her way of escaping into fantasy, history, and memory.
+She also relayed in a separate social media post seen here that picking up a pen was her way of escaping into fantasy, history, and memory.
 Taylor explained that the stories she crafted for Folklore were done with all the “love, wonder, and whimsy they deserve.”